News Ongoing Tracking Lapse in Google Search Console (8/24–8/25): Observations & Updates

 • Impressions began to normalize on August 25, around 2 AM.

-• There was a Google Core Algorithm update that ended August 25th, 2025, but we do not currently speculate that the two are connected.
+• There was a Google Core Algorithm update that ended August 25th, 2025, but we did not speculate that the two are connected.

 • This appears to be impacting service-based websites, but less so with e-commerce.